Vincit/objection.js/doc/1.x/migration.md

 import { Promise, lodash } from 'objection';
 ```

-That is also not true anymore.
+which is not true anymore.
 Both of those exports have been removed.

 ## Database errors now come from the db-errors library

 Before, when a database operation failed, objection simply passed through the native error thrown by the database client.
-No the errors are wrapped by the [db-errors](https://github.com/Vincit/db-errors) library.
+In 2.0 the errors are wrapped using the [db-errors](https://github.com/Vincit/db-errors) library.

 The `db-errors` library errors expose a `nativeError` property.
-If you rely on the properties of the old errors, you can simple change code like this
+If you rely on the properties of the old errors, you can simply change code like this

 ```js
 try {